New Jersey Family Law Attorney

-At KMHL&D, our dedicated family law attorneys in Mercer County are here to make sure you understand your rights and obligations.
+At KMHL&D, our dedicated Hamilton Family Law Attorneys in Mercer County are here to make sure you understand your rights and obligations.
 Our mission is to develop innovative solutions so you have the comfort of knowing that your family is protected no matter the circumstances.
 Other important family law matters that we can effectively handle on your behalf include:

 - Domestic violence and restraining orders